MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/enter-app-properties.md

 Categories and subcategories help users discover your app, and they help users understand what your app does.

-Choose the category that best describes your app.
-If that category includes subcategories, select the one that best describes your app.
+Choose the categories that best describe your app.
+If the primary category includes subcategories, select the one that best describes your app.
 If none of the available subcategories seem to fit, you can leave subcategory blank, or choose a subcategory you think customers who would want your app would be most likely to browse.
+You can optionally choose a secondary category for your app.
+Secondary category has the same list of categories as the Primary category.

+For more info, see [Category and subcategory table](../../../apps/publish/publish-your-app/categories-and-subcategories.md).

 ## Support info section